pythagoreantree/Drones/README.md

 - checking loaded medication items for a given drone;
 - checking available drones for loading;
 - check drone battery level for a given drone;

-> Feel free to make assumptions for the design approach.

----

-### Requirements

-While implementing your solution **please take care of the following requirements**:

-#### Functional requirements

-- There is no need for UI;
-- Prevent the drone from being loaded with more weight that it can carry;
-- Prevent the drone from being in LOADING state if the battery level is **below 25%**;
-- Introduce a periodic task to check drones battery levels and create history/audit event log for this.

----

-#### Non-functional requirements

-- Input/output data must be in JSON format;
-- Your project must be buildable and runnable;
-- Your project must have a README file with build/run/test instructions (use DB that can be run locally, e.g. in-memory, via container);
-- Required data must be preloaded in the database.
-- JUnit tests are optional but advisable (if you have time);
-- Advice: Show us how you work through your commit history.

----

-:scroll: **END**